kristianGNI/Dapper.Azure.WebJobs.Extensions/README.md

-# Dapper sql binding for Azure functions
+# Dapper sql server binding for Azure functions
 sql input/output binding for azure functions

 ## Using the binding